Pentagon chief Panetta defends Pakistan drone strikes

 On Tuesday, Pakistan summoned the US deputy ambassador to reiterate its "serious concern" about drone strikes.

 There have been eight US drone strikes in the past two weeks despite Islamabad's demands for them to be stopped.

 Pakistan says the drone attacks fuel anti-US sentiment and claim civilian casualties along with militants.
-The US insists the strikes are effective.'Our sovereignty'
+The US insists the strikes are effective.